 SHA intends to expand the number of project-based vouchers in the upcoming years.
 SHA has a Project-Based Voucher Program and may issue a Request for Proposals once a year to encourage and support the development of affordable housing.
 The maximum number of project-based vouchers is 148, of which there are currently 37 project-based vouchers issued, unless otherwise allowed by HUD.
 PHAs may commit PBVs to a property owned or controlled by the PHA, without competition.
 SHA will commit PBVs to properties it owns or control, without competition.
+To-date, SHA converted 176 ACC units (Matthews Court - 50 units and Garden Street/Gilmore Terrace - 126 Units) to project-based vouchers during its RAD conversions.

 SHA will renovate its property located at 226 Linden Avenue, to produce additional housing units for homeless families.
+The renovation of this property, which will consist of five units, will be completed May 2022.
+The property will also be a PBV community.

 In addition, it is SHA's goal to provide and/or create additional housing opportunities for homeless families.
-SHA will accomplish this through housing choice voucher program's and public housing program's homeless preferences adopted in 2015.
+SHA will accomplish this through housing choice voucher program's and public housing program's homeless preferences.